rtanglao/rtss/FF28/support_report_week_4.md

 1. [i browse facebook on their mobile website at https://m.facebook.com/ when i comment on someone else's post, firefox saves the text for my comment. now when i try to comment on a friend's post, firefox drops down a list which shows every comment that i have made (the list is close to 100](https://support.mozilla.org/en-US/questions/994548)

 ##Details
 1. **Tue Apr 08 2014 01:04 AM** [Firefox Sync is not syncing my desktop to my Android Phone.](https://support.mozilla.org/en-US/questions/993944 "I have signed into Mozilla on my desktop and on my Android Phone.
 On both devices Firefox is my default browser and both use the Beta 29.0 Firefox to utilize the new Sync.
 Is there a delay in the syncing process or what?
 I am unsure as to how this works and am simply becoming frustrated with the effort it is taking to get this done.
-Does anyone have an idea as to why they aren't syncing?"), sync, detailsmising
+Does anyone have an idea as to why they aren't syncing?"), sync, detailsmissing
 1. **Tue Apr 08 2014 11:04 AM** [Is it possible to render pages for use within a Graphoc (OpenGL) environment to create 'textures' of any web page?
 Thanks.](https://support.mozilla.org/en-US/questions/994005 "In my app - on Android (Java) and iPhone (Objective-C) - I have an OpenGL Graphics context where I'd like to display any web page on a 'sign' or 'virtual screen'.
 Are there libraries which I could plug in to to render pages as a texture for use with OpenGL 'objects'?"), webgl, developerquestion
 1. **Tue Apr 08 2014 05:04 PM** [What is the maximum amount of bookmarks you can save?](https://support.mozilla.org/en-US/questions/994059 "What is the maximum amount of bookmarks?
 Can you create files to sort bookmarks?"), limits, bookmarkslimits, bookmarks